Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She pictured her picturing her son in jail.

-She had Maria's phone number.
+She had Taheb's phone number.
 She did not want to be intrusive, but she did not want to be cold.

 So she texted her - "Maria, our prayers are with you and your family as well" - and thought about what else she could do.

-Over on Wildflower Court, Mickey Norris was conferring with the other board members about Maria's request to attend the meeting.
+Over on Wildflower Court, Norris was conferring with the other board members about Taheb's request to attend the meeting.

 He worried it might descend into a "bash Maria session".

-Someone else worried that neighbours would not feel free to ask certain questions if Maria were there, such as whether she had been involved in some way.
+Someone else worried that neighbours would not feel free to ask certain questions if Taheb were there, such as whether she had been involved in some way.

 Candace Caldwell listened.